lesser-app/tankman.dev/content/_index.md

 ## Why not umm... say Google Zanzibar, Auth0 etc?

-Tankman is for startups who want a self-hosted, lightweight solution.
-It provides basic primitives for authorization; which is more often than not what you'll need.
+Tankman is designed for startups that prefer a self-hosted, lightweight solution.
+It provides essential primitives for authorization, which are often sufficient for most use cases.

 ## It's an early Beta

-Tankman is quite new and you might find a few issues.
-We expect to iron them out over the next few months and release the first version in Q4 2023.
-We'll need help - you're invited to [join us on GitHub](https://github.com/lesser-app/tankman).
+Tankman is relatively new, so you might encounter a few issues.
+We expect to iron them out over the next few months and plan to release the first version in Q4 2023.
+We welcome your help and invite you to [join us on GitHub](https://github.com/lesser-app/tankman).